wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onCallIncoming`

-Listener when a call for the current user is incoming.
+Listener to detect incoming calls for the current user.
 Useful to react on a call event from `backgroundScript` file.

 ```js
 app.onCallIncoming = (call: Call) =>  {};